 Balancing the need for efficiency and safety in cargo handling locations requires a unique approach to traffic management that considers the needs of foot traffic, personal vehicles, trucks and other heavy machinery.
 Driver radar feedback signs are becoming the “go-to” tactical solution for traffic calming in today’s busy multi-modal terminals and distribution centers.
-From SSA Marine—the largest U.S. owned and the largest privately held container terminal operator and cargo handling company—to URS Corporation and Falkirk Mining Company—some of the world’s busiest heavy construction and commercial grade traffic environments—to Michelin North America and JBS, driver feedback signs are helping slow thousands of tractor trailers a day.
+From SSA Marine—the largest U.S. owned and the largest privately held container terminal operator and cargo handling company—to URS Corporation (now AECOM) and Falkirk Mining Company—some of the world’s busiest heavy construction and commercial grade traffic environments—to Michelin North America and JBS, driver feedback signs are helping slow thousands of tractor trailers a day.

 Case Study 1: Michelin North America

 Every day more than 450 tractor trailers come and go at the Michelin North America plant in Anderson, S.C.; that’s one every 90 seconds.
 In 2005, Michelin sought a solution to slow speeding drivers at their plant.
 They chose to install two Radarsign TC-500S driver feedback signs along the main entry.
 For two weeks the signs operated in “off” mode; capturing vital data about driver speeds without the drivers’ knowledge.
 The data revealed:

 - 74 percent of drivers were speeding

 - 80 percent of speeding drivers were traveling at more than double the posted 20 mph speed limit